SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Speech tempo is the measure of segments per unit of time.

-##### pause

-In the IPA, | and ‖ both mark prosodic breaks.
-In the IPA, | is used to mark a longer break than ‖, but how long each of them is depends on the context.
-In a similar sense to how the IPA uses it, the vertical bar | is used to mark feet in poetry.
-In poetry, often the slash is used to mark line breaks.

-#### non-featural prosody
+#### prosody that isn't prosidc features

 ##### rhythm

-Rhythm is not typically varied as a prosodic feature
+Rhythm is not typically varied as a prosodic feature, rather it is mainly varied between languages and thus is an important category in linguistic typology.
+Rhythm is mainly determined by isochrony.

 ##### isochrony

-Isochrony is question of which linguistics units occupy equal time.
+Isochrony is the property of which linguistics units occupy equal time.
 There are three broad ways languages can be isochronically.
 The three isochronic types are: syllable-timed, mora-timed, and stress-timed.
 The three isochronic types don't seem to exist as extremes, rather a language makes use of all three types to greater or lesser degrees depending on the language.
-Isochrony is one of the main ways language's prosody is categorized in linguistic typology.

 ###### isochronic types

-table:unit which occupies equal time|name
+table:name|unit which occupies equal time »⟮syllable-timed⟯«|syllable
-syllable|syllable-timed
-mora|mora-timed
+»⟮mora-timed⟯«|mora
-interval between two stressed syllables|stress-timed
+»⟮stress-timed⟯«|interval between two stressed syllables

-##### feet
+##### feet (unlear relation to the linguistic category rhythm)

-The basic rythmic unit of indo-european poetry is a foot.
+A foot is a rythmic unit defined by where the stress lies.

 ###### number of feet

-Meter|Number of feet
+table:Meter|Number of feet
 ⟮Trimeter⟯|⟮3⟯
 ⟮Tetrameter⟯|⟮4⟯
 ⟮Pentameter⟯|⟮5⟯

 ###### type of feet

-Foot|Pattern|Mnemonic
+table:Foot|Pattern|Mnemonic
 ⟮Iamb⟯|⟮daDA⟯
 ⟮Trochee⟯|⟮DAda⟯|⟮c:∞;⁑Tro⁑chees; ⁑tro⁑phies¶
 ⁑Dou⁑ble, ⁑dou⁑ble, ⁑toil⁑ and ⁑trou⁑ble;⁑Fi⁑re ⁑burn⁑ and ⁑cauld⁑ron ⁑bubb⁑le.⟯